Here are some of the most frequently-asked questions about the "Rescue Sirens" series. Click the + sign to expand each answer!

 These are not questions, but some version of this sentiment comes up more often than you might think.
 (And almost always from high school students, funnily enough!)

 Although the classical Sirens were originally depicted as seductive and deadly bird-women, over the centuries, sirens and mermaids became synonymous to the point that it's far more common now for people to associate the word "siren" with aquatic women.
-Everyone from Pre-Raphaelite painter John William Waterhouse to the filmmakers behind Disney's "Pirates of the Caribbean: On Stranger Tides" (with its mermaid character Syrena) has chosen the new association over the old.
+Pre-Raphaelite painter John William Waterhouse, the filmmakers behind Disney's "Pirates of the Caribbean: On Stranger Tides" (with its mermaid character Syrena), and the showrunners of Freeform's upcoming mermaid TV drama "Siren" have all, at some point, chosen the new association over the old.

 Nor is this limited to popular culture: the manatee and the dugong, early sightings believed by many to have inspired mermaid myths, belong to the scientific order Sirenia, named for the mythical creature.
 It even extends to other languages -- if you were to speak with someone from Spain or Italy about a mermaid, they would refer to the creature as sirena, while the French word for "mermaid" is sirène.